It doesn’t matter whether you’re American, rich, poor, blue, red, animal, or whatever.

 But this ain’t the movies.
 No one has an infinity stone.

-What separates highly productive (and successful) from procrastinators, is their amazing ability to utilize every second of their day to achieve their goals.
+What separates highly productive people from procrastinators, is their amazing ability to utilize every second of their day to achieve their goals.

 Now, if you want to get on their level, keep reading to learn a few simple things you can do to be more productive.